Marpa, A practical general parser: the recognizer: Earley's algorithm

 An Earley parser builds a table of Earley sets,

 Earley sets are of type \type{ES}.
-Earley sets are often named by their location, so that \Ves{i} means the Earley set at \Vloc{i}.
+Earley sets are often named by their location: That is, the bijection between \Ves{i} and \Vloc{i} allows locations to be treated as the ``names'' of Earley sets.
+We often write \Ves{i} to mean the Earley set at \Vloc{i}, and \Vloc{x} to mean the location of Earley set \Ves{x}.
 The type designator \type{ES} is often omitted to avoid clutter, especially in cases where the Earley set is not named by location.
+Occasionally the naming location is a expression, so that